Status: Received royal assent on October 30, 2019

 - enabling transition to a new council

-An interim administrator will be appointed to continue RECA’s critical governance functions and ensure continuation of day-to-day activities such as licensing, education and evaluation of professional conduct.
+An interim administrator was appointed to continue RECA’s critical governance functions and ensure continuation of day-to-day activities such as licensing, education and evaluation of professional conduct.

 No service disruptions are expected.
 Industry professionals or consumers will be able to continue processes with RECA as normal.